Skip to content

 This involves heightening student awareness of social justice issues and engaging them in good works, integral to making the Gospel relevant to the here and now.

 Students raise funds for Caritas, Marist Solidarity with an emphasis on helping the people of Timor Leste as well as the Vinnies winter and Christmas appeals.
-Through the Champagnat Ministry, students are actively involved in Christian service both within the College and their local communities.
+Through the Champagnat Ministry, students are actively involved in Christian service both within the Catholic school environment and their local communities.

 Our religious education and retreats provide students with the opportunity to step away from the everyday, reflect on their journey, strengthen their faith, and build lasting bonds with their peers in a supportive and inspiring environment.